0ceanlight/SnapFlow/README.md

 ## Usage

+- **Ruler Overlay:**
-- **Ruler Overlay:** The main timeline view appears on the left side of your screen.
+    - The main timeline view appears on the left side of your screen.
 Hover over it to expand and see event details.
-- **Nudge Task:** While hovering over the ruler, use the `Up Arrow` and `Down Arrow` keys to adjust the duration of the currently active task.
+    - Hover over a specific event to see its exact start/end time.
+    - With the ruler open, use cmd +/- to expand or shrink the sizing of the ruler to adjust for a larger overview vs. focus on short events.
+- **Move/Resize Events:**
+    - To resize an event, drag its top or bottom edge.
+    - To select one or multiple events for moving, you can use a normal click, or shift/cmd click to multi-select.
+    - Once events are selected, simply click and drag one of them to move the group.
+- **TODO Manager:** Hovering over upper part of ruler expands the TODO view, which allows users to edit and view TODO tasks for the currently active event.
+All TODOs are stored in the notes section of an event, so they can be edited both from within SnapFlow and iCal.
 - **Agentic Scheduler:**
     - Open the scheduler window with `Cmd+Shift+S` or via `Show Agentic Scheduler` in the menu bar.
-- **Resize or Move Events**: Either click and drag an event to move it, or click and drag the bottom edge of an event to change its duration.
+From here, you can also toggle between voice and keyboard input.

 ## License